scramjs/express-web-components/README.md

 ##### Properties

-`callback: (app: express.Application, express: Express, router: express.Router, route: express.IRoute) => void`
+`callback: (app: express.Application, express: Express, router: express.Router, route: express.Route) => any`

 A callback function that will be invoked with the the current Express application, the current Express object (from `require('express')`), the current parent router, and the current parent route.